sophie-oldroyd/Social-Distancing-Monitor/README.md

 Driver for HIH6121-021-001 temperature sensor.
 Communication is completed via the I2C Interface.

 ##### `devSSD1331.*`
-Driver for the SSD1331 OLED display that allows characters to be created.
+Driver for the SSD1331 OLED display that allows characters to be displayed.
-Several function included are based on the driver found at `https://os.mbed.com/users/star297/code/ssd1331/file/4385fd242db0/ssd1331.cpp/` written by `Paul Staron`.
+Several functions included are based on the driver found at `https://os.mbed.com/users/star297/code/ssd1331/file/4385fd242db0/ssd1331.cpp/` written by `Paul Staron`.
 Contains function `charactertoscreen()` which prints a character (either letter or number) to the OLED display.
 Contains function `clearscreen()` to clear the  OLED display.